Log in to the MyQ web administrator interface, and go to MyQ, Settings, External Systems.

 Copy the Code from the pop-up window, click on the URL, enter the code and follow any other instructions.
 Once done, MyQ is connected to MS Azure Universal Print.
 (There is a 15min timeout for confirming the code.
 If it is not confirmed and a user tries to create a printer in Azure via MyQ, a message appears in the Issues column in the Queues section, that it is needed to confirm the code.
 If the time for confirming the code is up, then when a user is trying to create the printer, the device code request will be generated again and there will be a message with a new user code in the Issues column).

 Go to MyQ, Queues and select the queue(s) you want to associate with Universal Print.
 Double-click on the queue (or right-click and edit, or select the queue, click Tools and edit) and on the queue properties, click on the Job receiving tab.
-In the Jobs via MS Universal Print section, set the option to Enabled, and click Save.
+In the Jobs via MS Universal Print section, check the Publish checkbox.
 After a few minutes, your queue will be available as a virtual printer in MS Azure Universal Print.